Welcome to Garcia Nevett - Chocolatier de Miami

-Architect and maitre chocolatier at Cacao Art.
-Interested in cooking from an early age, she studied at Le Cordon Bleu culinary academy in Paris, France, before returning home to Venezuela to pursue a career in architecture.
+Architect and maitre chocolatier at Garcia Nevett.
+Born in Caracas, Venezuela and interested in cooking from an early age, she studied at Le Cordon Bleu culinary academy in Paris, France, before returning home to Venezuela to pursue a career in architecture.
 Her wish to recreate the sweet flavors of her childhood, led back to the kitchen and the creation of her own recipe for crunchy honeycomb caramel, which she then dipped in her favorite dark chocolate.
 This became her very first bonbon.
 Aware of the importance of good technique when working with chocolate, she returned to Paris to study at the renowned L´Ecole Professionnelle Lenôtre under Chef Thierry Atlan, MOF.

 Her background in architecture, plus a keen eye for detail, has helped her in creating modern and original concepts to sell her chocolates.
 In 2009, along with sister Isabel, she created Latitud 10 Chocolateria Artesanal.
 The name and concept made references both to the tropical nature of cacao beans and their location in Caracas, Venezuela.
 An unexpected move to Miami, Florida, with her family one year later led her to create a new concept, Cacao Art.
 Susana has continued her chocolate education at Ecole Chocolat and the Chocolate Academy in Chicago.